NJPW Final Dome

-Final Dome was a major professional wrestling event produced by New Japan Pro-Wrestling (NJPW).
+Final Dome was a major professional wrestling television special event produced by New Japan Pro-Wrestling (NJPW).
 It took place on October 12, 1999 at the Tokyo Dome in Tokyo, Japan and was televised live on TV Asahi.

 Ten professional wrestling matches were contested at the event.
 The event featured a dual main event; the first main event was for the IWGP Heavyweight Championship in which Keiji Mutoh retained the title against Manabu Nakanishi and the second main event was for the NWA World Heavyweight Championship in which Naoya Ogawa retained the title against Shinya Hashimoto, with Tatsumi Fujinami serving as the special guest referee.
 In other prominent matches on the undercard, Genichiro Tenryu defeated Kensuke Sasaki, Team 2000 (Don Frye and Masahiro Chono) defeated nWo Japan (Satoshi Kojima and Scott Norton) and Jushin Liger defeated Kendo Kashin to win the IWGP Junior Heavyweight Championship while Shinjiro Otani and Tatsuhito Takaiwa retained the IWGP Junior Heavyweight Tag Team Championship against Junior Stars (Koji Kanemoto and Minoru Tanaka).